-OpenText Access Manager with Managed Services and Amazon Cognito are competitive offerings in identity and access management.
-Amazon Cognito is considered superior due to its robust features and perceived value.
+OpenText Access Manager with Managed Services and Amazon Cognito compete in the identity and access management category.
+OpenText has an advantage in customer support, while Amazon Cognito is strong in feature offerings.

 Amazon Cognito is a simple user identity and data synchronization service that helps you securely manage and synchronize app data for your users across their mobile devices.
 You can create unique identities for your users through a number of public login providers (Amazon, Facebook, and Google) and also support unauthenticated guests.
 You can save app data locally on users’ devices allowing your applications to work even when the devices are offline.
 With Amazon Cognito, you can save any kind of data in the AWS Cloud, such as app preferences or game state, without writing any backend code or managing any infrastructure.
 This means you can focus on creating great app experiences instead of having to worry about building and managing a backend solution to handle identity management, network state, storage, and sync.